JorgeOctavioNA/BlazorModalPlus/README.md

   - Simplified for quick confirmations.
   - Displays a title, message, and predefined buttons based on `DialogButtons`.
   - Returns the button action via `EventCallback<DialogButtonResult>`.
+  - Service to support for Globalization and Localization

 Both components support light and dark themes using the Parameter `DarkMode`.